-The Minnesota Department of Transportation reminds the public that placing signs, including campaign signs, along trunk highways is prohibited.
+The Minnesota Department of Transportation reminds members of the public that placing signs, including campaign signs, within trunk highway right of way is prohibited.
 State law (Minn.
 Stat.
-160.2715) prohibits the placement, painting, printing or affixing of advertisements on any object within the limits of a trunk highway.
-This restriction includes driving lanes, inside and outside shoulders, ditches and sight corners at intersections.
-The trunk highway system includes state, U.S., and interstate highways in Minnesota.
+160.2715) prohibits the placement, painting, printing or affixing of advertisements or any object within the limits of a trunk highway, which includes driving lanes, inside and outside shoulders, ditches, sight corners at intersections and the area above and below the highway.
+The trunk highway system includes state, U.S. and interstate highways in Minnesota.

-The Minnesota Outdoor Advertising Control Act (Minn.
+In addition, the Minnesota Outdoor Advertising Control Act (Minn.
 Stat.
-173.15), which applies to land next to trunk highway right of way, prohibits placing advertising devices on private land without consent of the owner or occupant; on trees, shrubs, or public utility poles; or by painting on rocks or other natural features.
+173.15), which applies to land next to trunk highway right of way, prohibits the placement of advertising devices on private land without the consent of the owner or occupant; on trees, shrubs, or public utility poles; or by painting on rocks or natural features.

-These laws protect the safety of the traveling public and those who might place signs.
-They ensure Minnesota complies with federal highway beautification laws.
-Right of way is used for a variety of purposes, including providing a safe place for vehicles that leave travel lanes, snow storage, location for public utilities, draining excess water away from roads, vegetation growth for aesthetics and erosion control and even pollinator habitat.
-Unauthorized signs and people stopping to place signs within the limits of the highway can compromise these functions.
+These laws protect the safety of both the traveling public and those who would place signs.
+They ensure that Minnesota complies with federal highway beautification laws.
+Right of way is used for a variety of purposes, including providing a safe place for vehicles that leave travel lanes, snow storage, location of public utilities, drainage of excess water away from roads, vegetation growth for aesthetics and erosion control and even pollinator habitat.
+Unauthorized signs and people stopping to place signs within the limits of the highway can create a safety hazard and compromise these functions.

 County, city and township employees administer applicable laws on roads under their jurisdiction.
 MnDOT is responsible for the trunk highway system.
 Please contact local MnDOT offices for assistance when placing signs where trunk highway right of way cannot be clearly identified.
-Make sure those who place signs on your behalf know the law.
-Illegally placed signs will be removed by MnDOT employees and temporarily stored.
-Please contact local MnDOT offices promptly to retrieve signs that have been removed.
+Please ensure that those who place signs on your behalf are familiar with the law.
+Illegally placed signs will be removed by MnDOT employees and temporarily stored; please contact local MnDOT district offices promptly to retrieve signs that have been removed.

-Thank you for participating in the democratic process and thank you for your cooperation.
+Thank you for your cooperation.

-Sincerely,
+Respectfully,